The name comes from the nutlike seed’s resemblance to a deer’s eye, which has a light spot on a glossy red-brown surface.

 Gefen Organic Whole Roasted and Peeled Chestnuts 5.2oz

-- People are poisoned by buckeyes.
+- People are poisoned by buckeye.
 Consequences include fatigue, diarrhea, vomiting, immobility, and fatality if not adequately prepared.

 - Buckeyes are a favorite snack of squirrels.
 If you sun-dry them, they could steal them.